bioboot/bggn213_f17/class-material/05_blast-02.md

 are presumed to have the same function, although that is a computational inference that needs to be treated with care.
 >
-> As we'll see on Friday, the computation of orthologs (or homologs more generally) is a core step in annotating genomes and transcriptomes.
+> As we'll see later in the course, the computation of orthologs (or homologs more generally) is a core step in annotating genomes and transcriptomes.
 The reason is that you don't automatically get gene assignments when you build a new genome or transcriptome - you just get unidentified